MicrosoftDocs/microsoft-authentication-library-for-go/msal-go/error-design.md

 Errors in MSAL are intended for app developers to troubleshoot and not for displaying to end-users.

-### Go error handling vs other MSAL languages
+### Go error handling vs. other languages

-Most modern languages use exception based errors.
+Most modern languages use exception-based errors.
 Simply put, you "throw" an exception and it must be caught at some routine in the upper stack or it will eventually crash the program.

 Go doesn't use exceptions, instead it relies on multiple return values, one of which can be the builtin error interface type.
 It is up to the user to decide what to do.

 ### Go custom error types

-Errors can be created in Go by simply using errors.New() or fmt.Errorf() to create an "error".
+Errors can be created in Go by using `errors.New()` or `fmt.Errorf()` to create an "error".

 Custom errors can be created in multiple ways.
 One of the more robust ways is simply to satisfy the error interface: